carbon-language/carbon-lang/proposals/p0818/regular_equivalence_classes.md

     complicated", due to "running for too many steps", based on some arbitrary threshold.

+Furthermore, the algorithms are expensive and perform extensive searches.

 ### Goal

 The goal is to identify some restrictions such that: